bipio-server/bipio/README.md

 BipIO is Billion Instructions Per I/O - For People and Robots.

 Bipio is a [graph](http://en.wikipedia.org/wiki/Directed_graph) <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelining</a>
-API for creating ephemeral endpoints with RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such as invoking "cloud" API's or other web based [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
+API for creating ephemeral endpoints with RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such as integrating "cloud" based [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call) or serving digital content.
 If you're familiar with Yahoo Pipes, IFTTT or Zapier, the concept is similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you, you can install it alongside your existing open source app or prototype, or your Rasberry Pi for example.